Aparaglossata

 Aparaglossata is a clade of insects comprising all modern holometabolous insects except for Hymenoptera.
-The clade is named for one of its most recognizable synapomorphies, the absence of paraglossae.
+The clade is named for one of its most recognizable synapomorphies (shared distinguishing feature); the absence of paraglossae.
 The clade is also characterized by a modification of the ovipositor and a reduction in number of Malpighian tubules.

-The larval groundplan of Aparaglossata was prognathous, had well-developed stemmata, and an H-shaped tentorium.
+The larval groundplan of Aparaglossata was prognathous, had well-developed stemmata, and had an H-shaped tentorium.